dk-open/go-mmr/README.md

 Our MMR implementation introduces an enhanced indexing mechanism for faster node navigation, offering a more intuitive and efficient traversal experience.
 The key optimizations include:
 - **Optimized Node Indexing**: Improved node indexing makes navigation across the structure significantly faster compared to the original.
 This reduces complexity when traversing nodes, especially in large datasets.
 - **Support for Multiple Hash Functions**: Unlike some implementations, ours supports multiple cryptographic hash functions like SHA-256, Blake2b, Argon2, and more.
 This adds flexibility for developers to choose the hashing algorithm that best fits their needs.
-- **Enhanced Proof of Inclusion** (Coming Soon): A focus on simplifying and optimizing the generation and verification of proofs for append-only data, which is especially important for decentralized and distributed systems.
+- **Enhanced Proof of Inclusion**: A focus on simplifying and optimizing the generation and verification of proofs for append-only data, which is especially important for decentralized and distributed systems.

 For more details on the original MMR implementation:
 - [OpenTimestamps MMR Documentation](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md)